altruios/namshubettulpa/public/namshubettuple/descent-resent-torment.md

 'R::I do not know if I can follow you into the link.'
 "FL::Don't spread out too thin"
 "M::Too thin?"

-"FL::Yes, right, this is your first time.
-Okay - ground rules: keep your thoughts together, don't let them spread out too far.
+"FL::Yes: keep your thoughts together, don't let them spread out too far.
 I'm leading - just focus on holding my hand and don't get lost."
 "M::We're going into the link?"
 'Wait, us physically into the link?